-Kyanna J., spent a semester abroad in this Russian city in 2015 and talks about her favorite memories there: “Without a doubt, my favorite place in Voronezh was the river and the main bridge.
+Kyanna J., spent a semester abroad in this Russian city a few years ago and talks about her favorite memories there: “Without a doubt, my favorite place in Voronezh was the river and the main bridge.
 I loved bus rides over the bridge on the way to school with the morning sun reflecting off the surface, and coming back at nights when all you could see were the city lights, so I made my group walk on it with me.
 The view was amazing!
 We were able to see so many churches and cool buildings from the shore.”

 Who knew Russia had so many surprises?